(Last updated November 2022)

 There aren’t many official guided tours of Harare, for the simple reason that the sights are easy to walk around without a guide.
 See more details in the Harare travel guide.

-Get more inspiration: See the Harare itineraries page which includes a ‘Best of Harare’ tour, and ideas for kids, nature-lovers and culture-heads
+Get more inspiration: See the Harare itineraries page which includes a ‘Best of Harare’ tour, ideas for kids, nature-lovers, shopping addicts and culture-heads

-See the list of my favourite Hotels in Harare: From boutique to budget
+See our list of favourite Hotels in Harare: From boutique to budget

-Got more time?
 Want to go on a trip slightly further out of Harare?
-See my list of Day trips from Harare which includes overnight accommodation
+See our list of Day trips from Harare which includes optional overnight accommodation

-For a general overview of Harare giving need-to-know information, see my Harare travel guide
+For a general overview of Harare giving need-to-know information, see our Harare travel guide